 Therefore: Holy Panda.
 By combining the solid housing and spring from the linear Invyr Panda, and the stem from the tactile Halo switch, the Holy Panda was born.
 You can still read Quakemz original blog post documenting the creation.

 Holy Pandas are loved for two things, they’re very tactile with a noticeable rounded bump and they sound super satisfying in the right keyboard.
-Zealios v2 switches have a shaper, more noticeable tactility but don’t have the same sound profile for example.
+Zealios v2 switches have a sharper, more noticeable tactility but don’t have the same sound profile for example.
 The sound profile make the Holy Pandas unique.
+As a tactile guy, the Holy Pandas are super nice, but I prefer the sharper crisp bump of a Zealios or Boba.

 The most popular video on Holy Pandas on Youtube showcases why people love the HP’s.